 |Park||3.5 mi.
 North of Central downtown Georgetown||Grand Cayman|

 If the concept of spending part of a day with interesting animals sounds like fun, you should visit Cayman Turtle Farm.
 Car and bike parking is available for free directly across from the farm.

 Another related option is Dolphin Discovery.
 Dolphin Discovery offers several different programs in which guests learn about the life of dolphins, both in and out of captivity, how they are cared for, and more -- all of which end in a chance to swim with a dolphin.

 |Cayman Turtle Farm||Zoo||1.6 mi.
 West of Central West Bay|

 |Dolphin Discovery||Zoo||West Bay|

-Another idea is to visit some of the more popular naturally occurring land formations.
-Other options like these in the Cayman Islands are provided in the following chart.
+Another idea is to go see some of the more popular area land formations.
+Other types of natural attractions in the Cayman Islands are provided right below.